zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  Alice:  There’s no accounting for taste!
 Okay, but what a bout the lenses?
 There are so many options.
 You can get ones that reduce glare,  ones that darken automatically, ones with anti-scratch coating…

 Pierre:  I want to keep it nice and simple.
-I don’t w ant any of those options.
+I don’t want any of those options.

 Alice:  How about these for a backup pair?
 They’re desi gner frames.